zZthebreakerZz/Sudoku/README.md

 # Sudoku

-Code by Nguyen Huu Tuan from TDT
+Coded by Nguyen Huu Tuan from TDTU.
 This is for my project in school.